tungnk1993/svBlog/README.md

 		* ~~Image padding on mobile~~
 		* ~~Smaller tags~~
 * Option for user to add/modify teacher's info (18-19)
+	* Link to image only, no direct upload
+	* To add, you have to login
+		* Option will be on menu bar or collapsed
 		* Admin will personally verify
+		* Link to image only
+	* To modify, you have to login
+		* Option will be under image
-	* Use simple model
+	* Use simple model, view in admin dashboard
+* Heart and share button under teacher image
 * Landing page (18-19)
 * Login notice when trying to vote (19)
-* Heart and share button under teacher image
 * ~~Facebook sharing~~
 	* Link URL to correct review
 	* Teacher share